 The Revolving Facility contains fixed charge coverage and debt to EBITDA financial covenants.
 We are required to maintain a fixed charge coverage ratio of not less than 1.75 to 1.00 and a consolidated debt to consolidated EBITDA ratio not exceeding 4.00 to 1.00 for the most recent four-quarter period.
 In addition, the Revolving Facility provides that investments and restricted payments may be made, without limitation on amount, if (a) at the time of and after giving effect to such investment or restricted payment, the ratio of consolidated debt to consolidated EBITDA for the most recent four-quarter period is less than 3.00 to 1.00 and (b) no default or event of default exists.
-As of July 30, 2016, we were in compliance with both of our financial covenants, and the ratio of consolidated debt to consolidated EBITDA was less than 3.00 to 1.00.
+As of October 29, 2016, we were in compliance with both of our financial covenants, and the ratio of consolidated debt to consolidated EBITDA was less than 3.00 to 1.00.

-As of July 30, 2016, there were no borrowings outstanding under the Revolving Facility.
+As of October 29, 2016, there were no borrowings outstanding under the Revolving Facility.

 The Revolving Facility supports our letter of credit program.
-We had \$8 million of outstanding letters of credit as of July 30, 2016 that reduce our remaining availability under our Revolving Facility.
+We had \$8 million of outstanding letters of credit as of October 29, 2016 that reduce our remaining availability under our Revolving Facility.

 In addition to the Revolving Facility, we maintain various revolving and term loan bank facilities with availability totaling \$100 million to support our foreign operations ("Foreign Facilities").
-These Foreign Facilities mature between November 15, 2016 and July 31, 2017.
+Current borrowings on these Foreign Facilities mature between November 15, 2016 and October 26, 2017.
 The interest rates on outstanding borrowings are based upon the applicable benchmark rate for the currency of each borrowing.

-During the second quarter of 2016, we borrowed \$4 million under the Foreign Facilities.
-The maximum daily amount outstanding at any point in time during 2016 was \$17 million.
-As of July 30, 2016, there were borrowings of \$17 million outstanding under the Foreign Facilities.
+During the third quarter of 2016, we borrowed \$10 million and made payments of \$4 million under the Foreign Facilities.
+The maximum daily amount outstanding at any point in time during 2016 was \$23 million.
+As of October 29, 2016, there were borrowings of \$23 million outstanding under the Foreign Facilities.

-Fair Value Interest Rate Swap Arrangements
+Interest Rate Swap Arrangements

-We have interest rate swap arrangements related to \$300 million of the outstanding 2019 Notes.
+We have interest rate swap arrangements related to \$300 million of the outstanding 2019 Notes that are designated as interest rate fair value hedges.
 The interest rate swap arrangements effectively convert the fixed interest rate on the related debt to a variable interest rate based on LIBOR plus a fixed percentage.

-The swap arrangements are designated as fair value hedges.
 The changes in the fair value of the interest rate swaps have an equal and offsetting impact to the carrying value of the debt on the balance sheet.
 The differential to be paid or received on the interest rate swap arrangements is accrued and recognized as an adjustment to interest expense.